 Really, Any Image?
 And I Can Do This?

-Still skeptical that you can do this with any image?
+Still skeptical that you can do this with an image?
 I understand.
 Our model of collaborative play is a truly different way of thinking.
 So, let’s do it again, in rapid succession, this time using an image that James Macanufo sent to me while I was on a phone call with him.
 And yes, I did all of these steps – on the phone.

 First, the image.
 At XPlane, they use the following image to help their clients to better understand and empathize with their users.
-This is a great example for another visual collaboration game — a very clear image, with easily defined regions that can be played in a collaborative, distributed team.
+This is a great example of another visual collaboration game — a very clear image, with easily defined regions that can be played in a collaborative, distributed team.

 So, I uploaded the image:

 I then defined a single layer and a region for each portion of the image.
 I chose smiley faces (again) and also added some frowny faces as part of the game definition.
 Voila!
 Another game, ready to play.
 And play.
 And play some more!

 Why play, and play, play some more, you ask?
 Because you might want to use the same model to help different teams in your company create empathy for your customers.
 You could play two or three games with the development team to help them create a better product.
 You could play a few games with your sales team to help them understand the emotional drivers of the sale.
 You could even play the games with your channel partners so that you could gain their understanding of how they perceive your joint customers.